 Matthew has this to say on the subject of his service as a spiritual teacher:

-“True freedom is our birthright; to reclaim it we need only shed every accretion that has come upon us.
-These layers that hide our light are in essence our sense of a separate self.
-Giving up completely our strategies of self-improvement and protection, through divine grace we find infinite peace and love in the light of the eternal One.”
+“True freedom is our birthright; to reclaim it we shed every accretion that has come upon our pure and simple essence.
+These layers that hide our light comprise the conditioning that defends our sense of a separate self.
+Giving up completely our strategies of self-improvement, self-protection, and self-gratification, through divine grace we find infinite peace and love in the light of the eternal One, our true transcendent Self that is known by many names, such as the Dao, Buddha Nature, God, Allah, and Consciousness-itself.”